Capricious150/atm-challenge/wrap-up.md

 If this project were to move beyond being a proof-of-concept, I would also want to make sure I'm using industry standard security, encryption, and obfuscation within the app.
 I'd also want to add receipt printing functionality.

+Also, this project was built with the belief that no on-screen keyboard is needed, but if this were to be used in standard ATM terminals, that's something that would need to be added.

 ### If you have any other comments or info you'd like the reviewers to know, please add them below.

 [Inspiration for page layout](https://www.pinterest.ph/pin/168673948522477798/)